 Mangosteen is both a miracle good fresh fruit and a banned fruit.
 Mostly planted in Indonesia and used for different kinds of medicinal remedies.
 It has been employed to treat urinary tract infections, tuberculosis, osteoarthritis, and the skin to deal with psoriasis.
 Unfortunately, Mangosteens have been barred from entry to the USA for their susceptibility to the Mediterranean fruit fly.
 The Department of Agriculture believes that these flies can contaminate national plants.

 These sweet fruits taste like raspberry or mango and contain much more potassium, beta-carotene, and vitamin C than ordinary bananas

-Eating fruit is a great way to indulge your sweet tooth and increase your dietary fiber intake and various vitamins.
+Eating fruit is a great way to indulge your sweet tooth and increase your dietary fibre intake and various vitamins.
 Sadly, we have become used to certain fruits, whereas hundreds of other equally nutritious fruits.
 Hopefully, you will search and try out some of the fruits you find intriguing in this video.